TVes: Management

 The station is managed by the Venezuelan Social Television Foundation (Fundación Televisora Venezolana Social), a foundation established under Presidential Decree 5394, published in the Gaceta Official government gazette on 11 May 2007.
 The Foundation has its own funds and separate legal identity (personalidad jurídica y patrimonio propio) and is attached to the Ministry of Communications and Information.
-Its initial funding came entirely from the Ministry, but in future years, it'll receive an allocation from the federal budget, together with such other donations and earnings it receives.
+Its initial funding came entirely from the Ministry, but in future years, it will receive an allocation from the federal budget, together with such other donations and earnings it receives.
 The Foundation is based in Caracas but may conduct business throughout the republic and abroad.